appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 ### iOS Minimum Deployment Target Error

-After the release of new Xcode and iOS versions, if your project contains pods or targets that are below a certain iOS version, you will encounter an error related to the simulator, as simulators no longer support versions below a specific iOS version.
+Following the release of new Xcode and iOS versions, projects containing pods or targets below certain iOS versions may experience simulator-related errors due to unsupported older iOS versions.

-You will encounter an error like the following during the 'Xcodebuild for Devices' step:
+During the 'Xcodebuild for Devices' step, you may encounter an error similar to this:

 ```
 ld: file not found: /Volumes/xcode.14.x/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/arc/libarclite_iphoneos.a